Booking and Cancellation

 Course prices are listed in Canadian dollars and include GST (goods & services tax).
 They do not include meals, accommodation or transportation unless noted.
 All prices are subject to change without notice.
-We accept Canadian and US personal cheques and money orders, Mastercard or VISA.
+We accept Canadian and US personal cheques and money orders, eTransfers (preferred), Mastercard or VISA.
 Do NOT send cash in the mail.
-We do not accept Interac payments.

 For short courses, of less than 5 days duration, full payment must accompany booking.
 For longer programs a non-refundable, non-transferable deposit of $100.00 is required.
 Balance of payment is due 8 weeks before program start.
 Full payment must accompany bookings made less than 8 weeks before program start.

 To confirm your course booking you must prepay the course fees in full in advance (or required deposit for longer programs).
 If you wish to have a printed receipt, please specifically request one.

 Mail your completed personal information form along with your waiver (You will be required to sign a duplicate waiver in the presence of a staff memberr on the morning of the course) and payment to: Rescue Dynamics 5109 - 17A Avenue Edmonton, AB, T6L 1K5 Canada

 On some courses there is a differential fee structure in place for local ACC members versus non-members.
 Members rates only apply if you book and make payment directly through Rescue Dynamics, not through any other agency or booking agent.
 To be eligible for members rates, you must pay in full and all the required forms must accompany your payment at least 30 days in advance.
 You must declare your club membership when making payment.
 A membership number or photocopy of your membership card is required and must accompany your application.
 Call to check on your eligibility.
 Late payments do not qualify.